jerryq0101/Qish-Unix-Shell/README.md

 Therefore, before the explicit set to NULL of the operator, we free the operator first.

 Examples:
-`Line 479` - We free "&" in `configure_parallel` before set to NULL, which is meant to segregate processing by execv for each command.
+`Line 479` - We free "&" in `configure_parallel` before the set to NULL, which is meant to segregate processing by execv for each command.
 `Line 641` - We free "|" in `execute_piped_commands` before we set the pointer to it to NULL for proper execv formatting.
 `Line 666` - Free ">" before we set it to NULL for execv formatting.
 We didn't need to free the filename after it because the ending free loop in main will catch it.

-By explicitly freeing every operator string before we set it to null before we set that pointer position to NULL for execv processing, we prevent the memory leak.
+By explicitly freeing every operator string before we set that pointer position to NULL for execv processing, we prevent the memory leak when.

+Problem 3 is the other cases:
+- Processing and freeing paths
+- Freeing input at the end
+- Freeing function independent strdup variables by themselves (e.g. the `file_name` part of the struct in `execute_piped_command`)